litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

-# Cordova/PhoneGap sqlite storage - free enterprise version with web worker test
+# Cordova/PhoneGap sqlite storage - premium enterprise version with legacy support for web workers

 Test release with *very basic* support for web workers (Android and iOS *ONLY*).

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android and iOS with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

 This version is available under GPL v3 (http://www.gnu.org/licenses/gpl.txt) or commercial license.
-Contact for commercial license: info@litehelpers.net

-NOTE (TBD): no Circle CI or Travis CI working in this version branch.
+TBD: no Circle CI or Travis CI working in this version branch.

+NOTE: Commercial licenses for Cordova-sqlite-enterprise-free purchased before July 2016 are valid for this version.
+Commercial licenses for Cordova-sqlite-evcore versions are *not* valid for this version.

+This version is in legacy maintenance status.
+Only security and extremely critical bug fixes will be considered.

 ## BREAKING CHANGE: Database location parameter is now mandatory